 About Our MA/PhD

-Earning a master’s degree or doctorate from Berkeley’s Graduate School of Education often leads to a career as an educational scholar and researcher in schools, colleges, and universities; non-profits and think tanks; and corporations.
+Earning a Master’s of Arts degree (MA) or doctorate (PhD) from Berkeley’s Graduate School of Education often leads to a career as an educational scholar and researcher in schools, colleges, and universities; non-profits and think tanks; and corporations.

 During the first semester, all students build a plan of study in consultation with their advisor(s).
 This plan is revisited, updated, and revised yearly thereafter.